 - You don’t smoke.

-- You have low-self-esteem due to the unusual appearance of your ears.
+- You don’t like the prominence of your ears.

 - You have realistic expectations of what the surgery can achieve.

 In children, the minimum age for otoplasty should be at least five or six years old.
-This is because their ears are fully developed during this time.
+This is because ears are not yet fully developed.